dheideman/UCSD-RoboFishy/Documentation/Raspi Setup.md

   static routers=192.168.7.1
   static domain_name_servers=192.168.7.1
 ```
-6. Exit, type `sync`, wait for it to finish, then take SD card out and put into pi zero
+6. Exit, type `sync`, wait for it to finish, then take SD card out and put into pi
-7. Plug a USB cable into the computer and then into the USB port on the pi zero (not the power port)
+7. If using a Pi Zero, plug a USB cable into the computer and then into the USB port on the Pi (not the power port).
+For all other Pis, use an ethernet cable instead.
-8. Open a terminal and type `sudo ip a add 192.168.7.1/24 dev usb0`
+8. Open a terminal and type `sudo ip a add 192.168.7.1/24 dev usb0` for a Pi Zero or `sudo ip a add 192.168.7.1/24 dev eth0` for all other Pis.
 9. You're ready to ssh into that puppy!
 Type `ssh pi@192.168.7.2`, then type default pw: `raspberry`

 Note: